snacktavish/TreeUpdatingComparison/TreeComparison.md

 **Q** How so?

+## DIY section:

+- get a list of trees that have all 3 contentious taxa.

 ## Taxon re-naming
 'Podarcis' is missing from the tree downloaded from OpenTree, and is replaces with a node labelled 'mrca'.